-(9) Ensure that Medicaid renewals and any required re-certifications are complete before the end of a person’s renewal or certification period, including ensuring the person obtains annual level of care redetermination.
+(10) Ensure that Medicaid renewals and any required re-certifications are complete before the end of a person’s renewal or certification period, including ensuring the person obtains annual level of care redetermination.

-(10) Monitors implementation of ISP via monthly (at minimum) check-ins that are documented in DC’s electronic CM system to ensure that persons are receiving services per the plan.
+(11) Monitors implementation of PCP via monthly (at minimum) check-ins that are documented in DC’s electronic CM system to ensure that persons are receiving services per the plan.

 IV.
 Conflict Free Requirements